Seedy strip club meets boutique hotel

 Or as expensive.
 "It used to be $200 a week, and now it's $200 a night."

 Down the street, Ponce City Market is another urban metamorphosis.
-The converted 1920s Sears, Roebuck & Co. warehouse houses a food hall lined with casual chef-driven eateries, upscale retail, residences and offices.
+The converted 1920s Sears, Roebuck & Co. warehouse holds a food hall lined with casual chef-driven eateries, upscale retail, residences and offices.

 It sits on the Atlanta BeltLine, a 22-mile trail that, when finished, will connect 45 neighborhoods.